miklevin/MikeLev.in/_posts/2025-10-25-aie-mike-levin-blueprint-durable-computing-sovereignty.md

 * You're an **"artist for a patron"** (Botify).
 * This frees you from the "grind" of entrepreneurship (the stuff you *don't* want to do).
-* It allows you to be an **"intrepreneur,"** focusing 100% on the "love of the work," achieving the "double flow-state" needed to build this "Cathedral of One."
+* It allows you to be an **"intrapreneur,"** focusing 100% on the "love of the work," achieving the "double flow-state" needed to build this "Cathedral of One."

 ---